Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Introduction

+We call this plan \emph{covariant constructive gravity}.
+At the heart of it, there lie two fundamental requirements we impose on any alternative theory of gravity: \begin{enumerate}[label=(A\arabic*)] \item The dynamical laws that govern gravity are invariant under spacetime diffeomorphisms. \item Provided that spacetime is additionally inhabited by matter fields, their dynamics is causally compatible with the gravitational dynamics. \end{enumerate} In the present work, we cast these two axioms in rigorous mathematical language and develop a procedure to derive the most comprehensive dynamical theory of gravity for a tensor field that is consistent with \ref{axioms_intro_1} and \ref{axioms_intro_2}.
+The framework can be generalized at will, for instance to also include nontensorial gravitational fields.

+If in the model at hand spacetime is inhabited by matter fields with known dynamics, such that \ref{axioms_intro_2} has to be implemented, our approach is closely related to the program of (canonical) gravitational closure \cite{Giesel_2012,Schuller_2014,D_ll_2018}, which aims to close the joint model of matter and gravitational fields by deducing dynamical laws for the gravitational field as well.
+The difference, however, lies in the implementation of the axioms: While canonical gravitational closure works within the Hamiltonian picture, where general covariance is encoded in the constraint algebra, we choose the manifestly covariant Lagrangian description.

-We structure the paper as follows: At the beginning of chapter \ref{chapter1}, we develop the necessary tools to obtain a rigorous, yet sufficiently general formulation of gravity as a second-derivative-order Lagrangian field theory phrased in terms of the jet bundle framework.
-We then proceed by casting the two fundamental requirements into precise mathematical language, $(A1)$ is shown to require the gravitational Lagrangian to obey a specific linear, first-order system of partial differential equations, whereas $(A2)$ can be incorporated by imposing additional conditions on the gravitational principal polynomial, a certain subpart of the gravitational equations of motion.
-Finishing chapter \ref{chapter1} we combine the requirements in the form of a precise manual for the construction of gravitational theories.
+We proceed as follows: At the beginning of Sec.~\ref{chapter1}, we develop the necessary tools to obtain a rigorous, yet sufficiently general formulation of gravity as a second-derivative-order Lagrangian field theory in terms of the jet bundle formalism.
+This allows the two fundamental requirements to be cast in precise mathematical language: \ref{axioms_intro_1} is equivalent to a specific linear, first-order system of partial differential equations for the Lagrangian, whereas \ref{axioms_intro_2} can be formulated as additional algebraic conditions on the gravitational principal polynomial, a certain part of the gravitational equations of motion.
+Finishing Sec.~\ref{chapter1} we collect the results in the form of a precise manual for the construction of gravitational theories.

-In chapter \ref{chapter2} we deduce perturbative equivalents to the two fundamental requirements that we phrased in chapter \ref{chapter1}.
-On top of that, we concern ourselves with the computation of power series solutions to the PDE that we derived from $(A1)$.
-This allows us to extract viable information of how many independent curvature invariants any specific tensorial theory of gravity admits.
-In particular, we recover the known number of $14$ curvature invariants for the case of spacetime being endowed with a metric structure.
-The third chapter culminates with a concrete, algorithmic recipe for the perturbative construction of alternative gravity theories.
+In Sec.~\ref{chapter2} we deduce perturbative equivalents to the two fundamental requirements that we formulated in Sec.~\ref{chapter1}.
+To that end, we concern ourselves with the computation of formal power series solutions to the PDE that we derived from \ref{axioms_intro_1}.
+This further allows us to extract viable information about how many independent curvature invariants any specific tensorial theory of gravity admits.
+In particular, we recover the known number of 14 curvature invariants for a spacetime endowed with a metric.
+We conclude Sec.~\ref{chapter2} with a concrete, algorithmic recipe for the perturbative construction of alternative theories of gravity.